 Sometimes in therapy, we start to feel worse before we feel better.
 This plant is a perfect analogy.
 When we first begin to dig, we expose bad feelings.
 Feelings we had previously spent a lifetime shutting down and covering up with more topsoil.
 When we first expose those bad feelings, we begin to embrace reality.
 We let go of the sparkly decoration and flowers of dysfunctional behaviour that was hiding these darker roots.
 It takes some digging in therapy before we start to uncover the vastness of the root system.
 After a time, we uncover the underlying trauma driving our current behaviour.
 We can begin to pull up those deep roots of trauma and emerge into a new version of ourselves.

 Eventually, we also start to uncover some of our power.
 We experience that we have choices now in how we feel or behave that we didn’t have as kids.
 We start to stand in our grownup power to choose differently.
 This power emerges the more we release the past hurts.
 The more we feel those old feelings and release them, the more we create space in our lives for now options.

 As I pulled out the last of the roots of the plant, I sat back and appreciated my handiwork.
 In front of me was beautiful, freshly tilled soil that was now ready for new seeds to be planted – productive seeds that will produce vegetables.

-In therapy, it is the same.
+In trauma recovery therapy, it is the same.
 After working through those early traumas, those feelings of grief, rage, and loneliness, we reveal new and fertile soil where we can plant seeds of self-love, connection, and emotional freedom.
 We become freshly tilled and ready to flower a new version of ourselves – ready for the kind of life we want to live.